 You can run your website through website audit software like our FREE Website SEO Audit.
 Using our free tool will check your website for several important factors:

 - SEO – An in-depth look at elements like HTML tags, body content and image alt attributes

 - Usability – How your website displays on different devices

 - Performance Results – How fast your pages load and how you can boost performance

 - Social Results – How strong your social presence is and how well-connected your website is

-- Security Results – To ensure your website is adequately protecting your visitor’s data, and protecting against data loss or downtime.
+- Security Results – To ensure your website adequately protects your visitor’s data and protects against data loss or downtime.

 If you’d prefer a more in-depth chat about how we can help you get better results from your website, get in touch with us today to find out more.